Hero image with Pittsburgh background https://pittplusme.org/study/pregnancy4lupus

 COULD THIS STUDY BE RIGHT FOR YOU?

-- Identify as Black
+• Identify as a Black woman

 WHAT PARTICIPANTS CAN EXPECT